-- (a) Except as provided in Section 5-401(b) below, the following source or sources engaged in the following operations, processes or activities are classified as air contaminant sources which may cause or contribute to air pollution. - (1) Incinerators - (2) Hot-mix asphalt plants - (3) Electrical power generation facilities - (4) Wood products industries - (5) Mineral product crushing operations comprised of any fixed sand and gravel plant or crushed stone plant with a maximum rated capacity of greater 25 tons per hour, or any portable sand and gravel plant or crushed stone plant with a maximum rated capacity of greater than 150 tons per hour. - (6) Fuel burning installations: - (a) Fossil fuel burning equipment as specified below: - (i) For fuel-burning equipment which solely burns gaseous fuels, individual units of 10 million BTU per hour rated heat input or greater; - (ii) For fuel-burning equipment which burns fuel oil, individual units of 3 million BTU per hour rated heat input or greater which aggregate to 10 million BTU per hour or greater; - (iii) For fuel-burning equipment which burns anthracite coal, individual units of 5 million BTU per hour rated heat input or greater; and - (iv) Any fuel-burning equipment which burns bituminous coal. - (b) Wood fuel burning equipment of greater than 90 H.P. rated output; - (c) Stationary reciprocating internal combustion engines using any fuel type and having a rating of 450 brake horsepower output or greater, except that emergency use engines shall not be classified as air contaminant sources for purposes of Section 5-501 of these regulations. - (7) Metal melting and reclamation furnaces - (8) Metal fabrication processes
+- (a) Except as provided in Section 5-401(b) below, the following source or sources engaged in the following operations, processes or activities are classified as air contaminant sources which may cause or contribute to air pollution. - (1) Incinerators - (2) Hot-mix asphalt plants - (3) Electrical power generation facilities - (4) Wood products industries - (5) Mineral product crushing operations comprised of any fixed sand and gravel plant or crushed stone plant with a maximum rated capacity of greater 25 tons per hour, or any portable sand and gravel plant or crushed stone plant with a maximum rated capacity of greater than 150 tons per hour. - (6) Fuel burning installations: - (a) Fossil fuel burning equipment as specified below: - (i) For fuel-burning equipment which solely burns gaseous fuels, individual units of 10 million BTU per hour rated heat input or greater; - (ii) For fuel-burning equipment which burns fuel oil, individual units of 3 million BTU per hour rated heat input or greater which aggregate to 10 million BTU per hour or greater; - (iii) For fuel-burning equipment which burns anthracite coal, individual units of 5 million BTU per hour rated heat input or greater; and - (iv) Any fuel-burning equipment which burns bituminous coal. - (b) Wood fuel burning equipment of greater than 90 H.P. rated output; - (c) Stationary reciprocating internal combustion engines using any fuel type and having a rating of 450 brake horsepower output or greater, except that emergency use engines shall not be classified as air contaminant sources for purposes of Section 5-501 of these regulations provided all such engines in the aggregate at a single facility are less than 2000 brake horsepower. - (7) Metal melting and reclamation furnaces